Lajos Asztalos

-During World War II, Astaloš played for Croatia in a match against Slovakia on first board with Ivan Vladimir Rohaček (1 : 1) in Zagreb in December 1941.
+During World War II, Asztalos played for Croatia in a match against Slovakia on first board with Ivan Vladimir Rohaček (1:1) in Zagreb in December 1941.
 He returned to Hungary in 1942.
 Asztalos became Vice President of the Hungarian Chess Union and Secretary of the FIDE Qualification Committee.
 He was a professor of philosophy and a languages teacher.

-He died in Budapest during the Hungarian Revolution of 1956 against the Soviet Union.

-He was awarded the International Master (IM) title in 1950 and the International Arbiter (IA) title in 1951.
+Asztalos was awarded the International Master (IM) title in 1950 and the International Arbiter (IA) title in 1951.
 He was the author of A sakkjáték elemei (Budapest 1951).

+He died in Budapest during the Hungarian Revolution of 1956.
 Asztalos Memorial has been held regularly in Hungary since 1958 till 1971.